Future Leaders Bring Passion and Commitment to WIHS and the Local Community

-WASHINGTON, June 6, 2018–The Washington International Horse Show (WIHS), one of the most prestigious and entertaining equestrian events in North America, is pleased to announce Ana Bertozzi, 16, of Leesburg, Va., has been selected as the 2018 Youth Ambassador.
-WIHS also welcomes 34 local teens attending schools in Virginia, Maryland, and D.C. to serve on the 2018 WIHS Junior Committee presented by Signature Academics.
+WASHINGTON, June 5, 2019–The Washington International Horse Show, which will present its 61st event at Capital One Arena on Oct 22-27, is pleased to announce that Erin Gill of Reston, Va., has been selected as the 2019 Youth Ambassador.
+WIHS also welcomes 37 local teens attending schools in Virginia, Maryland, and DC to serve on the 2019 WIHS Junior Committee presented by Signature Academics.

-“Now in its 10th year, the WIHS Junior Committee and Youth Ambassador Program represents the heart of the show,” said WIHS President Vicki Lowell.
-“These hardworking teens are passionate about horse sports, and that’s what brings them to us, but they’re also actively involved in giving back to the local community throughout the year.
-We’d like to congratulate and thank each one of them for their commitment to this special event and their support of the local community.”
+“The WIHS Junior Committee and Youth Ambassador Program represents the heart of the show,” said WIHS President Vicki Lowell.
+“These motivated teens are passionate about horse sports, and that’s what brings them to us, but they’re also great students and actively involved in giving back to the local community.
+We appreciate their creativity and teamwork in helping make WIHS such an exciting and special event every year.”

-With 34 members, the class of 2018 is the largest junior committee since the program began in 2009.
-This year three pairs of siblings are on the committee.
+With 37 members, the class of 2019 is the largest Junior Committee since the program began in 2009.
+This year three sets of siblings are on the committee.

-- Ana Bertozzi, Leesburg, VA, Rock Ridge High School (Youth Ambassador)
+- Isabella Bertozzi, Leesburg, VA, Brambleton Middle School

 - Emma Bishop, Washington, DC, The Madeira School